Did the Pentagon match with Hezbollah on Tinder?

 An initial gut reaction might have you shaking your head that invoking fear in young Lebanese men looking for love could help deter World War III, but former psychological operators said the approach is not surprising.

-“If you’re a Hezbollah fighter, you’re on Tinder looking for your next hot date in between watch guard on the border and CENTCOM has sent you an ad that says, ‘Hey, throw down your weapon and go away,’ they know where you are because Tinder uses geolocation data to give you matches in your area – just check the terms and conditions,” said Cook, who is also CEO of ShadowDragon, a company that provides open source intelligence tools.
+“If you’re a Hezbollah fighter, you’re on Tinder looking for your next hot date in between watch guard on the border and CENTCOM has sent you an ad that says, ‘Hey, throw down your weapon and go away,’ they know where you are because Tinder uses geolocation data to give you matches in your area – just check the terms and conditions,” said Cook, who is also a director of ShadowDragon, a company that provides open source intelligence tools.

 From Pin-Up girls to AI girlfriends